We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Are there in and out privileges?

-Currently, there are no in and out privileges.
-Once you enter the zoo, you cannot leave and re-enter using the same ticket.
+No. Once you enter the zoo, you cannot leave and re-enter using the same ticket.
 The same applies to parking.
-Once you have parked in the lot, you cannot leave and re-enter.

 How long does it take to go through the San Francisco Zoo?